best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### Interface segregation

-> Many client-specific interfaces are better than one general-purpose interface
+> Many client-specific interfaces are better than one general-purpose interface.

+An interface describes the interaction between multiple elements of code.
+This might be a piece of your code that uses another piece of your code or someone else's.

 As you add more and more functionality into a single interface, it becomes more difficult to extend or maintain.
 Separating these into multiple interfaces increases simplicity and maintainability.